alombardo4/idrac-fan-control-docker/README.md

-# IDRAC Fan Controller Docker Image
+# Dell iDRAC fan controller Docker Image

 - `IDRAC_HOST` parameter can be set to "local" or to your distant iDRAC's IP address.
 Default value is "local".
 - `IDRAC_USERNAME` parameter is only necessary if you're adressing a distant iDRAC.
 Default value is "root".